Pazaz/RS2-225/README.md

 ## Questions/Answers

 Q: [Don't you already have a 225 client](https://github.com/Pazaz/RS2-225)?
 What's different about this vs. RS2-225?
-A: This will not expand on the client, renaming everything to create a deob map for it is the main goal.
+A: Yes, and that is the basis for this.
+This will not expand on the client, renaming everything to create a deob map for it is the main goal.
+It might also be useful to improve the current deobfuscator transformers.

 Q: Is there any use for this?
 A: Mainly educational.
 I hope we see later revisions adopt a similar approach.
 There is zero risk for any refactoring regressions this way.